 National Diversity Conferences and Events

 Each year, FNU’s Office of DEI - Diversity Impact Program represents the University at nursing events around the U.S. FNU highlights the diversity program at several professional conferences through presentations, networking, exhibits, and recruitment of underrepresented students and employees.
 Students are given the opportunity to attend conferences as Student Ambassadors.
-With the availability of the Professional Organization Mentoring Program (POMP), the Office of DEI also provides mentoring services for underrepresented students at professional conferences.
+With the availability of the Professional Organization Mentoring Program (POMP) and Comprehensive Mentoring Program Pilot, the Office of DEI also provides mentoring services for underrepresented students at professional conferences and offers academic and professional support for students.
 These activities are intentional to bring awareness to the need for DEI in nursing.
 If you are interested in becoming a faculty mentor or student mentee for POMP, please click here.

 To keep abreast of the latest activities of the Diversity Impact Program and provide a voice in DEI at FNU, join the Diversity Impact Facebook Group or the Diversity Impact Ad Hoc (DIPA) Committee.
 The Diversity Impact Facebook Group provides a safe space for DEI support at FNU.
 The group consists of faculty, staff, and students.
 The DIPA Committee is responsible for planning the yearly Diversity Impact Conference.
 In the coming year, 2021, we plan to add students to the DIPA Committee.
 Join us!